 \subsection{Geo-Based Performance Prediction}

-Extending on the claim of \citet{ahuja-etal-2022-multi}, who highlight the role of geography in predicting how well the pivot language for finetuning generalizes to the target language, we explicitly utilize geostatistical methods in our work on geographically proximate dialects, and find both the distance between dialect sites and the covariance between sites to be useful for predicting zero-shot ASR performance at unseen sites.
-Our results emphasize the geographical structure of dialects, and points to the possibility of leveraging such geographical structure for multilingual transfer between dialects.
+Extending on the claim of \citet{ahuja-etal-2022-multi}, who highlight the role of geography in predicting how well the pivot language for finetuning generalizes to the target language, we explicitly utilize geostatistical methods in our work on geographically proximate dialects.
+We find both the distance between dialect sites and the covariance between sites to be useful for predicting zero-shot speech-to-text performance at unseen sites.
+Our results emphasize the geographical structure of dialects, and point to the possibility of leveraging such geographical structure for multilingual transfer between dialects.